 - Real-time GPS location information

-The black box operates differently than the airbag control module in passenger cars because the black box collects data continuously instead of being triggered only when an accident occurs.
-The information gathered and stored in the black box produced by one manufacturer may be slightly different from the data captured in one from a different manufacturer.
+The black box operates differently than the airbag control module in passenger cars because the black box collects data continuously.
+Airbag modules only get triggered only when an accident occurs.
+The information gathered and stored in the black box produced by one manufacturer may differ slightly from the data captured in one from a different manufacturer.

 In addition, the data recorded is highly technical and must be accessed, downloaded, and interpreted meticulously by an experienced accident reconstruction expert.
-The trucker and his company will have their own expert who will try to use this same information to argue that the trucker was not at fault, so you have to be able to get to the truth of the matter.
+The trucker and his company will have their own expert who will try to use this information to argue that the trucker was not at fault, so you must be able to get to the truth.

 - Calculate the estimated stopping distance between where the truck should have first seen your vehicle and when the truck started to brake

-- Prove that your conduct in reacting to the truck’s movements was reasonable under the circumstances
+- Prove that your reaction to the truck’s movements was reasonable.

-The black box also records less technical but equally important information, such as what communications the truck driver had with his company.
-These communications may contain damaging statements by the driver admitting that he had exceeded the maximum number of hours allowed during a specific window of time and might also disclose the driver’s or the company’s knowledge of repairs needed for the truck that were put off until after the accident with you.
+The black box also records less technical but equally important information.
+That includes the truck driver’s communications with his company.
+These communications may contain damaging statements by the driver admitting that he had exceeded the maximum number of hours allowed during a specific time window.
+It might also disclose the driver’s or the company’s knowledge of repairs needed for the truck that was put off until after the accident with you.
 This kind of evidence can hurt the company’s image and make the company and its insurer more willing to settle the case.